aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/ec2-cluster-provider.md

 ## Configuration

-`EC2ClusterProvider` supports the following configuration options.
+EC2 cluster provider supports the following configuration options:

 | Property                | Description |
 |-------------------------|-------------|
 | `minSize`               | Minimum cluster size must be a positive integer greater than 0 (the default is 1).
 | `maxSize`               | Maximum cluster size must be greater than `minSize` (the default is 3).
 | `desiredSize`           | Desired cluster size must be greater or equal to `minSize` (the default is `min-size`).
-| `instanceTypes`         | Type of instance for the EKS cluster, must be a valid instance type, i.e., `t3.medium` (the default is `m5.large`).
+| `instanceTypes`         | Type of instance for the EKS cluster, which must be a valid instance type, such as `t3.medium` (the default is `m5.large`).
 | `amiType`               | AMI type for the managed node group.
 | `amiReleaseVersion`     | AMI Kuberenetes release version for the node group.
 | `nodeGroupCapacityType` | Capacity type for the node group (on demand or spot).
 | vpcSubnets              | Subnets for the cluster.
 | privateCluster          | Public cluster that provides a list of subnets.
 There should be public and private subnets for your EKS cluster to work.
-For more information, see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).
+For more information, see [Cluster VPC considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html).

-Configurations can also be supplied via context variables (specified as `cdk.json`, `cdk.context.json`, and `~/.cdk.json`, or pass with the `-c` command-line option):
+Configurations can also be supplied via context variables (specified as `cdk.json`, `cdk.context.json`, and `~/.cdk.json`, or passed using the `-c` command-line option):

 - `eks.default.min-size`
 - `eks.default.max-size`